natevecc/ionic-angular-cli/README.md

 ## Warning: Hacks and Gotchas
 - **using unmerged code**: [PR](https://github.com/angular/angular-cli/pull/1109) and a [repo](https://github.com/natevecc/angular-cli) with it merged in and updated that this project is using. **Need to test a fresh install to make sure this works without errors**
-- peer depenency warnings related to ionic and angular-router: npm gives warnings but it looks like Ionic is removing the old router in it's more recent releases.
+- peer dependency warnings related to ionic and angular-router: npm gives warnings but it looks like Ionic is removing the old router in its more recent releases.
 The ionic master branch doesn't have it as a dependency and if you stick to only using their NavController and the new router you shouldn't run into issues. **Need to migrate to newer stable ionic release asap**
 - cordova js and prod mode: right now the easiest way to run the ionic app on an emulator or device is by using prod mode.
-Need to set up an emulator dev enviornment that will allow sourcemaps and cordova to get loaded into the compiled app for eaiser debugging.
+Need to set up an emulator dev environment that will allow sourcemaps and cordova to get loaded into the compiled app for easier debugging.
-- in prod mode some polyfills are still looking for map files causeing some non-fatal errors on emulators and devices
+- in prod mode some polyfills are still looking for map files causing some non-fatal errors on emulators and devices
 - jumbled build process that tries to use package.json scripts to smooth over but need a cleaner way.
 Maybe if angular-cli had plugin support...
 - currently all of the ionic stylesheets are imported into the src/styles directory into device specific files.
 If you want to change global ionic style stuff go there otherwise use component level stylesheets
 - project only setup to emulate on ios.
 See [ionic docs](http://ionicframework.com/docs/v2/getting-started/installation/#building-for-android) for how to add android support or run on devices.
-You'll need to make sure you have a prod build in the `www` dirctory before using any of the ionic `emulate` or `run` commands. **Need to add and test android support**
+You'll need to make sure you have a prod build in the `www` directory before using any of the ionic `emulate` or `run` commands. **Need to add and test android support**
 - Right now I'm importing the ionic sass files using relative file paths.
-I'd like to understand why I can't use absolute file paths using the `includePaths` option I setup with the sass compiler.
+I'd like to understand why I can't use absolute file paths using the `includePaths` option I set up with the sass compiler.

 ## Setup

 You need to have the ionic 2 beta and cordova installed globally: `npm install -g ionic@beta cordova`.
-Then clone or downlownd this project and change the following files:
+Then clone or download this project and change the following files:
 - ionic.config.json
   - change the `name` property to the name of your project
 - config.xml